VisualFP/docs/SA/design_concept/content/design/design_specification_sum_type_destruction.typ

     caption: "Example of pattern-matching in Haskell" )<pattern-matching-example-haskell>

-A more straightforward approach is to generate a function, which, for each constructor, takes a parameter that takes the constructor arguments as arguments of itself and maps it to a common value.
-Such an approach is called _destruction function_.
-How such a destruction function would look for the sum type `Expression` example can be seen in @destruction-function-example-haskell.
+An easier way to implement this is to generate a function which has a parameter function per constructor of the sum type and an output type.
+These parameter functions take the type constructor arguments as their input parameters and map them to the output type.
+This is called a destruction function. @destruction-function-example-haskell shows how such a destruction function would look like for the example mentioned above.

 #figure(
     ```hs